alpha-global/alpha-marketing-theme/wp-content/themes/alpha/README.md

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)

 Good luck!

+If someone else needs to add more ACF fields.
+By default, "Custom Fields" menu is hidden (for live/dev sites).
+And all field configs are loaded from PHP files.
+On the local environment, please add to wp-config.php:

+define( 'ACF_SHOW_ADMIN', true ); // Will display "Custom Fields" menu in the admin dashboard define( 'ACF_FROM_DB', true ); // Will use custom fields from the database instead of files (dynamically)

+To import/export ACF between JSON/PHP to Database, use wp cli commands: wp acf import wp acf export

+First will load all fields configs from JSON files into database (and you will be able to edit/add/delete fields).
+Second command will save fields config to JSON/PHP (you can commit them to Git, and fields will be loaded from files on live/dev site)

+To compile SASS into theme style.css, refer to npm commands from /themes/alpha/package.json , and not forget to run npm install in the beginning of development. (edited)